artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 page`, below the institution's name.
 Unlike the institution's logo, the banner will *not* appear on any :term:`archival description` pages linked to the archival institution.
-Below are instructions to :ref:`add a banner <add-banner>` and :ref:`edit and/or delete an exisiting banner <edit-banner>` for an archival institution.
+Below are instructions to :ref:`add a banner <add-banner>` and :ref:`edit and/or delete an existing banner <edit-banner>` for an archival institution.

 .. _add-banner: